shss2603/Trading-Bot-with-Deep-Q--Learning/README.md

 NLP:

 		Implementation : We will firstly use word2vec embedding to convert text data to numerical data.
 This data will be fed to Deep Neural Network models.
 We will use crossEntropy loss in both the models.
 We will then choose the best performing model based on accuracy and F1 score.
-		Model : Text CNN Model for multiclass classification , Multiclass classification using BERT model Input : Tweets about the stocks in the past 1 hour from the timestamp window.
-Data Labels (Timestamp of tweet  and Tweet) Output : Sentiment about the stock (0: Negative 0.5: Neutral 1: Positive)
+		Model : Multinomial Naive Bayes' Algorithm to convert training data from two class to three class, Multiclass classification using BERT model
+		Input : Tweets about the stocks in the past 1 hour from the timestamp window.
+Data Labels (Timestamp of tweet  and Tweet) Output : Sentiment about the stock (0: Negative 1: Neutral 2: Positive)

 Project Outcome: